jh3y/jhey.dev/developer-notes.md

   - Guestbook
   - Testimonials
 - Timeline items [ Article, Newsletter feature, YouTube appearance, Life thing, Random Misc, Smashing person of week, Did a thing, etc. Drop an icon type if needed that can be mapped? ]
-- Persona authors for the different tag pages...

 - Edge functions for "New items in feed?"
 - Skewed gradient stinger from Auto Alex